 People move a lot, generally.
 Move from a house to another, from a city to another, from one country to another.
 But why do they do that?
 What is it that makes them choose “the moving” move?

-Some experiences are good to have, and others is best if we manage to leave them behind.
-Sometimes we need to just put them aside until the time to take them out is right again.
-Others, we need to heal, and say Good-by to them for good, if we don’t want them to stand in our way.
+Some experiences are good to have whilst others are best left behind.
+Sometimes we need to just put them aside until the right time comes to be taken out again, as we need to heal and say good-bye to them for good, if we don’t want them to stand in our way.
 How do we manage to do that?
-Leaving behind experiences, habits, way of being is hard and it hurts.
-It is like you would be asked to leave behind a foot or a hand.
-All those invisible parts of us, are just as painful to let go as it is to have to cut a lim.
+To leave behind experiences, habits, ways of being?
+It is like one would be asked to leave behind a foot or a hand.
+All the invisible parts of us are just as painful to let go as it is to have a limb cut off.

-I notices that it is more understandable when a visible wound is created, that time and patients is needed for healing.
-People go to doctors and take painkillers, in order take away the symptom.
-When it comes to feelings, ideas, culture, experiences, behavior, which are “invisible”, less understanding is in store, even from ourselves.
-Sometimes, even if some people around us give the right support, we are not able to receive that support because we are the toughest judges upon ourselves.
-We are so stuck and full of the invisible patterns, that we do not manage to take inn new ones.
+When a visible wound appears, one needs time and patience for healing.
+People go to the doctor and take painkillers, in order take away the symptoms.
+But when it comes to feelings, ideas, culture, experiences, behavior, which are “invisible”, things get complicated.
+Even with the right support from people around us, sometimes we are unable to accept the support.
+We can be toughest judges of ourselves.
+We can be stuck and full of invisible old patterns that we do not manage to take in new ones.
 Just like a cup.
-In order to be able to fill it, it must be emptied first.
-If we are “full” from before, how are we to take inn new knowledge and experiences?
-And all this things we are “full” of, are invisible.
-And because they are invisible, we do not go to see a therapist who can help us empty the cup.
+In order to be filled up, it must be emptied out first.
+If we are already “full”, how can we take in new knowledge and experiences?
+What if the things that fill us are invisible?
+As they are invisible, we do not go to see a therapist who can help us empty the cup.

-From what I saw around me, all this invisible stuff can be just as painful as a physical wound.
-But instead of letting that pain out, and live it, even if it hurts, people prefer to hide it deep into their hearts, and cover it with creative ways of distraction: wine, food, cigarettes, laughter, smiles, drugs, shopping, traveling, and other things which make us feel good.
-The illusion of feeling good, and coping with the situation makes us believe that everything is fine, and we never speak of them.
+Observing people around me, the invisible stuff can be just as painful as a physical wound.
+But instead of letting that pain out, and live it despite the hurt, people prefer to hide it deeply into their hearts, and cover it with different distractions: wine, food, cigarettes, laughter, smiles, drugs, shopping, traveling, and other things which make us feel good.
+The illusion of feeling good and coping, makes us believe that everything is fine, and we never speak of them.

-This invisible luggage has a tendency to create the new reality in the new country, and some how shapes the new environment.
-Some may feel that the only thing they changed is just the geographical position on the globe, and the language they speak and the system of rules in the working world.
-But otherwise, the experiences they run from are the same.
-The histories repeat themselves even thousands of miles away from the country of origin, in another language, and with other characters.
+This invisible luggage tends to create the new reality in the new country, and somehow it shapes the new environment.
+Some may feel that the only thing they changed is their geographical place on the map, or the language, or the system of rules to follow in the working world.
+Otherwise, the experiences they run from stay the same.
+The histories repeat themselves even thousands of miles away from the country of origin, in another language, and with other people.

-To avoid that, some groups stick together.
-Usually there are people who did not learned or speak badly the language of the new country.
+To avoid this, some groups stick together.
+Usually these are people who did not learn nor they can speak the language of the new country that well.
 It is easier that way.
-To gather and be together, creating an environment like the one in the country of origin makes the adjustment or life in the new country easier.
-Here, where it is safe, the old values can be kept and lived after.
-Even if not entirely disregarding the ones of the land they live inn but judging and comparing themselves after the values from the country of origin.
+To gather and be together, to create a similar environment with the one experienced in the country of origin, makes the adjustment to a new country much easier.
+Here, at safety, old values keep on living longer.
+People do not entirely disregard the values in their new country but they keep judging and comparing themselves using the values they had in the country of origin.

-For some it is a good thing, because it keeps them alive and sane.
-Having a platform where you can be validated according to what you know, is a creative way of surviving in “hostile” environment where even if you speak the language so that you can function, it is still difficult to understand the underling values.
+For some this is a good thing, as it keeps them alive and sane.
+Having a platform where you are validated according to what you know, is a creative way of surviving in a “hostile” environment where even if you speak the language so that you can function, it is still difficult to understand the underling values.

-Have you ever thought about your invisible luggage which you carried with you from your own country of origin to the adoptive one?
+Have you ever thought about your invisible luggage that you carried from your country of origin to the adoptive one?
 Is it easy to find it within yourself?
 I know it wasn’t easy to find mine.